Canada - Republic of Congo Relations

 The Republic of Congo appointed a resident ambassador to Canada in 2018, which represents the country in Canada.
 Previously, the Embassy of the Republic of Congo in Washington, D.C., United States, assumed this responsibility.
 The Republic of Congo also has an Honorary Consulate in Toronto.

 Trade and Investments

 In 2018, bilateral trade between Canada and the Republic of Congo amounted to $18.2 M, composed of $16.5 M in exports and $1.7 M in imports to Canada.
 Canada's main exports to the Republic of Congo are machinery, scientific and precision instruments as well as vehicles and parts.
 Copper products, timber, coffee, tea and spices, and precious stones and metals account for the bulk of imports from the Republic of Congo.

 Canadian direct investments in the Republic of Congo amounted to $12 M in 2018.

 Republic of Congo’s Students in Canada

 In 2018, 245 Congolese students had a valid permit to study in Canada.

 Development and Humanitarian Assistance

-In 2017-2018, total Canadian aid disbursements from all sources reached $2.82 million.
-See Project Browser for additional information on programming in the Republic of Congo.
+In 2017-2018, total Canadian aid disbursements from all sources reached $2.82 M. See Project Browser for additional information on programming in the Republic of Congo.